nielsenjared/nielsenjared.github.io/content/blog/always-hackers/index.md

 ## We Are Strange Loops

+@TODO
+The mind is not rational.
+Rationalism is an extraction, a distillation, or a delimitting of intensive processes.
+The feedback loop established between me and my computer returns a balance between rationalism (the machine) and ineffable processes.
+It is a negotiation.
+I cannot make my computer do everything I want it to.
+I do not have complete mastery over it.
+In fact, if one feels one has attained mastery over one's computer, one has willingly submitted oneself to the limitations of computer logic.
+It's not that the computer is doing what you tell it.
+It's that the computer is allowing you to feel mastery while keeping you well within its confines.
+The illusion of the queen bee.
+She is not in control.
+She is actually at the service and mercy of the hive.

 Every technology is a hybrid.
 Tools are cool because we take an object and use it to accomplish something we couldn't do on our own.
 Then we take and combine that object with another object and create a new tool that then allows to accomplish even more.
 So on and so forth.
 Tools are also cool because someone invented (or discovered) any given tool.
 At some point in history there was a need or desire to do something and someone fabricated a device to accomplish this end.
 Then later someone else built upon that invention to either modify, hone, perfect, advance the capabilities of that tool.
 A long process of trial and error.
 Problem solving.
 Tools are the embodiment of an answer to a problem or series of problems.